ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/settings/database-settings.markdown

 {PANEL: How to Reload the Database}

-There are two ways to reload a database:
+There are a few ways to reload a database:

 1. Restart RavenDB on all nodes.
    The database settings configuration will become effective for each node that is restarted.

+2. Execute the [toggle database state](../../../client-api/client-api/operations/server-wide/toggle-databases-state) operation from the Client API.

-2. Disable and then re-enable the database from the [Database List View](../../../studio/database/databases-list-view) in the Studio.
+3. Disable and then re-enable the database from the [Database List View](../../../studio/database/databases-list-view) in the Studio, see image below.
    This will reload the database on all the cluster nodes immediately.

 ![Figure 4: How to Reload the Database](images/database-settings-4.png "Figure 3: How to Reload the Database")